Skip to content

 Plan your visit

-The Tower of David is the perfect gateway to the Old City — pair it with the Western Wall, the Holy Sepulchre and the markets.
+The Tower of David is the perfect gateway to the Old City — pair it with the Western Wall, the Holy Sepulchre and the markets, then return for the evening Night Spectacular.
 See the full Jerusalem guide and the 3-day Jerusalem itinerary to fit it in, and the first-time-in-Israel guide for trip basics.

 Tours that visit Tower of David Museum